-In the realm of website building software, Weebly is one of the big names.
+Weebly is one of the big names in the realm of website-building software.
 As we found out in the Weebly review, the platform still scores top marks for usability, and the free version is amazing.
 However, while there is a lot to love about Weebly, there are also some problems with the platform as it further transitions to a division of Square (which acquired the site in 2018).

 Read on to find out what the Weebly website builder gets right and some of our problems with the service.
 Then, as a quick spoiler, we can say Weebly is still an excellent choice for personal and small business users, but organizations requiring more power are better off looking elsewhere.

 Weebly is a major provider in the website building space, with over 50 million sites built using the platform.
-As one of the largest site development solutions, Weebly website builder delivers plenty of tools for creating a site that you can put a personal touch on.
+As one of the largest site development solutions, Weebly website builder delivers plenty of tools for creating a site where you can put a personal touch.
 Whether using templates or taking a more customized approach, Weebly delivers a robust set of tools.

-Traditionally, Weebly was known for putting a focus on developing its platform with interesting features.
+Traditionally, Weebly was known for focusing on developing its platform with interesting features.
 However, in recent years, and since the service was acquired by eCommerce giant Square in 2018, that focus has changed.
-New features have been few and far between since then, with some tools starting to look archaic next to rivals such as Wix and Squarespace.
+Since then, new features have been few and far between, with some tools starting to look archaic next to rivals such as Wix and Squarespace.

-There is still plenty of power in Weebly website creator, especially for small or medium business owners or even personal users.
+There is still plenty of power in Weebly website creation, especially for small or medium business owners or even personal users.
 However, unless the increasing feature gap is addressed soon, the platform risks becoming out of touch with modern website building.
-The unclear development makes this Weebly review hard to define because we like the product but have some concerns about its longevity.
+The unclear development makes this Weebly review hard to define because we like the product but are concerned about its longevity.

-Don’t let our concerns put you off because there is a lot to like about Weebly, including excellent portfolio options, a generous free option, and a very user-friendly experience.
+Don’t let our concerns put you off because there is much to like about Weebly, including excellent portfolio options, a generous free option, and a very user-friendly experience.

 What is Weebly Used For?